eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

 |

-3. Send a sample data payload from Myriota by clicking the configured device, and then clicking the **Send message** button:
+3. Send a sample message from Myriota by clicking the configured device, and then clicking the **Send message** button: